agile-students-fall2025/2-git-practice-player1notfound/README.md

 # [The Basics of Software Development: A Beginner-Friendly Guide](https://wazobia.tech/blog/development/the-basics-of-software-development-a-beginner-friendly-guide?utm_source=chatgpt.com)

 What I found interesting about this article is how it breaks down software development into clear and beginner-friendly concepts.
 It explains not only what programming is, but also how software is built, tested, and maintained.
 I liked that it introduces development methodologies like Agile and Waterfall in a way that’s easy to understand, showing how different teams might approach building software.
 This gives a good perspective on how real-world projects are managed, not just how to write code.
 Overall, the article gave me a clear roadmap for how to start learning and practicing software development in a structured way.

+### Susan's Comment
+This article is very insightful in giving me better perspective on how I should approach my career search.
+This article gives a very _simplified_ and _easy-to-understand_ approach to software development (in real life) which can be very helpful for students when they're discerning what they want to do for a career!